 How to Get Into Commercial Real Estate

 Most people get into commercial real estate by working as an agent or broker.
-However, there are many more careers commercial real estate offers besides buying, selling, and leasing property that someone else has built:
+However, there are many more careers CRE offers besides buying, selling, and leasing property that someone else has built:

 - Raising capital